Skip to Content

 Henry Shear, Staff Writer

-Henry Shear (‘26) is from San Diego, and is majoring in philosophy with a minor in psychology in the College of Arts and Science.
-When not writing for The Hustler, you can find him eating at Velvet Taco, watching tennis matches or spending time with friends at Rand.
+Henry Shear (‘26) is from San Diego and is majoring in philosophy in the College of Arts and Science.
+When not writing for The Hustler, you can find him eating at Velvet Taco, watching tennis matches or spending time with friends.
 He can be reached at [email protected].

 Lexie Perez